ChurrosF/Roshambo-Python/README.md

-# Roshambo-Python
+# TICTACTOE-Python
-Customised roshambo made with python!
+Customised TICTACTOE made with python!
 One of my first real projects developed entirely by myself, using python with the pygame lib.